-Poker revenue increased in Spain, and other licensed and approved jurisdictions, was relatively flat in the Isle of Man and Italy, and decreased in Malta, United Kingdom and France for the six months ended June 30, 2017 as compared to the prior year period.
-The increase in Spain was partially due to higher than anticipated jackpot payouts in the Corporation's Spin & Go product during the first quarter of 2016.
-The growth in other licensed and approved jurisdictions was primarily the result of obtaining local licenses to operate certain online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal), and the introduction of PokerStars NJ to the New Jersey market.
-The decreases were generally the result of the same factors noted above under "Poker Revenue" for the same period.
-The decline in Malta was also the result of the movement of Romania and Czech Republic to local licensing regimes, and the cessation of operations in Slovenia.
-The decline in France was also due to an increase in customer relationship management campaigns, in anticipation of France potentially transitioning to shared liquidity, leading to a reduction in net gaming revenue.
-The decline in the United Kingdom was also due to the devaluation of the Great Britain Pound Sterling.
+Poker revenue increased in each geographic region, except in Malta, United Kingdom and France, for the nine months ended September 30, 2017 as compared to the prior year period.
+The increases were generally the result of the same factors noted above under "Poker Revenue" for the same period.
+The increase in Spain was also due to higher than anticipated jackpot payouts in the Corporation's Spin & Go product during the first quarter of 2016.
+The growth in other licensed and approved jurisdictions was also the result of obtaining local licenses to operate certain online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal), and the introduction of PokerStars NJ to the New Jersey market.
+The decline in Malta was primarily the result of the movement of Romania and Czech Republic to local licensing regimes, and the cessation of operations in Slovenia.
+The decline in the United Kingdom was primarily due to the devaluation of the Great Britain Pound Sterling against the U.S. dollar.
+The decline in France was primarily due to an increase in customer relationship management campaigns, in anticipation of France potentially transitioning to shared liquidity, leading to a reduction in net gaming revenue.